(Disclosure: Some of the links below may be affiliate links)

 For instance, if you invest in the S&P500 and the Russell 3000 index, there is no benefit compared to investing only in the Russell 3000 index.
 Indeed, the Russell 3000 already contains all the stocks in the S&P500 index.
 By doing that, you will increase the complexity of your portfolio and your fees while trading and rebalancing.

-So, in general, you should try to avoid the false diversification in having multiple ETFs doing the same thing.
+So, you should generally avoid false diversification by having multiple ETFs doing the same thing.
 Having your eggs in similar baskets is the same as having them in the same basket, except for the added complexity.

 Diversification and value investors